Chapter 4

 Kolo had red dots painted on his cheeks and the ribbon holding his hair in a ponytail was an orange color Eku had never seen.

-When Kolo gasped and pointed and stuttered words Eku could not know, he followed the direction of Kolo’s finger to Tiuti, towering over the Mantel scouts he was holding court with.
+When Kolo gasped and pointed and stuttered words Eku did not know, he followed the direction of Kolo’s finger to Tiuti, towering over the Mantel scouts he was holding court with.

-Though Eku had no idea of the exact wording, he was fairly certain Kolo had just said: “That is the tallest and most ancient person I have ever seen!”
+Though Eku had no idea of the exact wording, he would have guessed that Kolo said something like: “That is the tallest and most ancient person I have ever seen!”

-With such a crowded camp, there was little opportunity to rest and the two tribes bonded over fire pits and a steady supply of fresh food through the night.
+With such a crowded camp, there was little opportunity to rest and the two tribes bonded over fire pits and fresh food.

 At first light, the combined parade of Abantu and Mantel charted a course north.

-Eku, Yathi, Goguk and Kolo officially became a foursome.
+Eku, Yathi, Goguk and Kolo were officially a foursome.

-Kolo was a talented guide and impressed the young Abantu with his knowledge of the forest.
+Kolo proved to be a talented guide and impressed the young Abantu with his knowledge of the forest.

-Kolo led Eku, Yathi and Goguk over a knoll and into a glen of trees with lush, broad leaves and patches of giant fern, where they spied forest elephants foraging in a wooded meadow.
+They slipped away from the encampment, Kolo leading Eku, Yathi and Goguk over a knoll and into a glen of trees with lush, broad leaves and patches of giant fern, where they spied forest elephants foraging in a wooded meadow.

-The elephants were barely half the size of their savannah-living relatives.
+They remained hidden in trees, observing from a safe distance, elephants barely half the size of their savannah-living relatives.

 Eku, Yathi and Goguk stared blankly.